UpdateHub/updatehub.github.io/docs/Integration-Guide/README.md

 | meta-updatehub                | rocko       |

-Besides the basic support, there are many boards with **updatehub** support, provided by extra BSP layers, as shown at the table below:
+Besides the basic support, there are many boards with **updatehub** support, provided by extra BSP integration layers, as shown at the table below:

 |  Board full name                        | BSP layer name                                                                                              | Machine name   | Branch name |
 |-----------------------------------------|-------------------------------------------------------------------------------------------------------------|----------------|-------------|